Anjali-987-vish/CodeAlpha_Temperature_Convertor/README.md

 # Temperature-Converter
-Temperature Converter is an app which You can Use to convert the temperature to Fahrenheit .
+Here,Temperature Converter is created using html css and javascript, which You can Use to convert the temperature to Fahrenheit .